ashishshah1995/react-todo-application/README.md

 - uuid temporaily used for creating unique ids on the fly
 - JSON Placeholder for mimicking server calls (API calls to https://jsonplaceholder.typicode.com/)

-# Checkout the live version of the application
+# Live version of the application

 Link - https://ashish-react-todo-app.herokuapp.com/